ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 Superblocks are the method which allows us to safely and deterministically remove old entries from the blockchain.
 The length of the chain kept by all Master nodes is referred to as the "Redaction Window" and is set to 20000 blocks (assuming approximately 30s block intervals, this would amount to about 7 days).
 After that time blocks become eligible for removal.

-Every thousandth (1000th) block is a _Superblock_ and instead of unapplied transaction data, a Superblock contains a list of blocks, their checksums and their transactions which have been accepted since the previous Superblock.
+Every thousandth (1000th) block is a _Superblock_ and instead of unapplied transaction data, a Superblock contains a list of blocks and their checksums which have been accepted since the previous Superblock.

 For example: